Poker Rooms in Michigan Casinos

 Odawa poker room

 The Odawa poker room is in Petoskey.
 It has six tables.
-It is open Friday, Saturday and Sunday from 4pm to midnight.
-The main game is 1/3 no limit Texas hold’em.
+It is open daily from 2pm to midnight.
+The main game is 1/3 no-limit Texas hold’em.
 The buy-in is $50 to $300.
+A 2/5 game runs occasionally with $200 to $500 buy-ins.
 The Odawa poker room does not deal tournaments.

 Soaring Eagle poker room